MattH688/hemocytometerMATLAB/README.md

 # hemocytometerMATLAB
 Hemocytometer is a manual cell counting device typically used by cell biologists.
 The  MATLAB program written here aims to take images from bright-field microscope images and automate cell counting.
+The process has been somewhat optimised for a smartphone taking images down an eye-piece but should be applicable to other image inputs.

 The `hemocytometerMain` program is ran from the MATLAB command prompt which calls upon `FindROI` - Find the region of interest (ROI), `hemocytometerCellSeg` - highlight cells on image and export the cell count to an Excel document, `.xlsx`.
 Additionally `hemocytometerSeparationComparison` - designed to compare two data sets and export in an Excel sheet with a relative difference between the data.